 If you found your way to this article, odds are you’re considering turning that backyard of yours into a playground.
-These types of projects create spaces that will serve as the backdrop for your children’s memories.
+Backyard landscaping projects create spaces that will serve as the backdrop for your children’s memories.

 Okay, maybe your thinking isn’t that elaborate and you just want your kids to have some fun.
 Either way, there are some fun and easy ideas that you can use in your backyard which are creative and full of enjoyment.